SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 \bar{x}(s) = x(t) + b * (t + \Delta t) \text{ , } \forall s \in [t, t + \Delta t]
 ```

-These expressions allow us to write the upper-bound and the rate interval in Julia.
+These expressions allow us to write the upper-bound and the rate interval in
+Julia.
+In this example we use analytical boundaries for *illustration
+purposes*.
+However, in some circumstances with complex model of many variables
+it can be difficult to determine good a priori bounds on the ODE variables.
+Moreover, numerical and analytical solutions are generally not guaranteed to
+strictly satisfy the same bounds.
+In most cases the bounds should be close
+enough.
+Thus, consider adding some slack on the bounds and approach complex
+models with care.

 ```@example tut2
 function urate2(u, p, t)